 - The type of business.
 Some business niches may be more expensive than others.
 For example, retail and eCommerce startup ideas are likely to require more capital as stock is needed.

 - Your target audience.
 Some demographics may be harder to reach than others.
-For example, if you want to target older people, you may have to utilise offline marketing, which is generally more expensive than digital marketing.
+For example, if you want to target older people, you may have to utilize offline marketing, which is generally more expensive than digital marketing.

 - Your skillset.
 You will need to look at your strengths and weaknesses when launching your new business.
 For example, if you want to create a mobile app and don’t have coding skills, you will need to hire someone to build an app for you.